johnsonstephan/awesome-web3-formal-verification/Notepad.md

 ### (Symbolic Execution Based Tools

-- **Manticore**: Manticore is a symbolic execution tool developed by Trail of Bits.
-Though it's no longer maintained by Trail of Bits, it continues to serve as a valuable tool for vulnerability detection and automatic generation of test cases.
-[Manticore GitHub](https://github.com/trailofbits/manticore)
 - **Z3**: Z3 is an efficient SMT solver developed by Microsoft.
 It's used in various fields, including formal verification of software and hardware.
 [Z3 GitHub](https://github.com/Z3Prover/z3)
 - **Isabelle**: Isabelle/HOL is a proof assistant developed by Microsoft Research.
 It allows mathematical formulas to be expressed in a formal language and provides tools for proving those formulas.
 [Isabelle GitHub](https://github.com/isabelle-prover)
 - **Coq**: Coq is an interactive theorem prover developed by INRIA.
 It allows you to define programs using theorems and interactively generate machine-checked proofs of correctness.
 [Coq GitHub](https://github.com/coq/coq)